 (5) Dependence on Interest-Bearing Debt

 The Company Group secures sufficient liquidity of funds by entering into the Commitment Line Agreements with multiple financial institutions totaling 11 billion yen.
 In addition, the Company Group recognizes that maintaining and improving stable external financing capabilities is an important management issue and maintains favorable business relationships with major financial institutions.
-Moreover, if an increase in interest rates increases the cost of capital procurement, the Company Group financial results may be affected by the resulting pressure on profits.
+Moreover, if an increase in interest rates, etc., increases the cost of capital procurement, the Company Group financial results may be affected by the resulting pressure on profits.

 4. Legal Restrictions